NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 **If you request multicam, ask if they will keep the cameras rolling the whole time.
 If they downplay or minimize the ask, it might be because it cuts into their margin because they need to hire more people.**

+Mistake 3.

+### Timespan of Project Files

 I also asked for the project files as part of the contract.
 We signed on it.
 Then afterwards they say, "Sorry, the software we use creates really big project files.
 So we delete the project after every export to make edits faster and save space."
 What?

 You mean to say you delete the project even before the client has received and approved the work?
 That's dumbfounding.
 Then they patronized me saying, "I am sure you can easily load edited videos in Premiere Pro and replace any shots you want with raw files he provided."

+What?

-THAT gave me insight into their editing process: if you ask for a change, they re-ingest the H264 export (which is already compressed), chop it up and do whatever, and EXPORT it again.
+THAT gave me insight into their editing process: if you ask for a change, they re-ingest the H264 export (which is already compressed), chop it up and do whatever, and then EXPORT it again.
 My father-in-law is not a video person, but he too picked up that somehow the edited videos were not as crisp as the raw footage.

-Mistake 3.
+Mistake 4.

 ### Contract Breaks